 Source: *U.S. Bureau of Labor Statistics

 An ADN program typically takes two years to complete and is designed to prepare students for the demands of a career as a registered nurse (RN).
-For any ADN program, students must have a high school diploma or equivalent and proof of a Hepatitis B vaccination.
+Program requirements include completing approximately 60 credits, often including a capstone course.
+Prerequisites for nursing programs may vary, but for any ADN program, students must have a high school diploma or equivalent and proof of a Hepatitis B vaccination.
 Some schools may also consider high school grade point averages or prefer that students complete general education courses before being admitted into the nursing program.
-Once admitted, students complete classroom study and clinical work.
+Once admitted, students are required to complete both classroom study and clinical work.
 In the classroom, students get a foundation in nursing skills and science courses.
 Clinical courses allow students to work in the field, learning practical skills in nursing.
 Topics covered include: